Argyresthia thuiella; other similar species of Argyresthia are reported in other states

 Biology and life history Larvae leave the mines in May, drop on silken threads to pupate.
 They spin dirty white cocoons in leaf axils.
 Moths emerge from cocoons in late May or June, mate and lay eggs on the branch tips.

 Pest monitoring Look for larvae on silk strands, dirty silken white cocoons in leaf axils, or moths flying around trees in June.
 This is not a pest known to kill trees.
-Tolerate moderate leafmining to supply food for parasitoids which keep the pest in check.
+Tolerate moderate leafminer damage that supplies food for parasitoids that keep the pest in check.
 Only spray during the occasional outbreak, but make sure there is a vulnerable life stage present.
 Look for small exit holes accompanied by white cocoons in leaf angles.

 Lightly sheer branches in late April or early May and before leafminer adults emerge, then rake and remove trimmings.

 There are 26 species of parasitoids reported to prey on this insect in the US and Canada.

 Cloyd, R.A.
 2001.
 Arborvitae leaf miner (http://hyg.ipm.illinois.edu/pastpest/200108a.html)